-More broadly Greg acts in private equity transactions for both founders and investors, the raising of venture and expansion capital and assisting entrepreneurs and investors with exit strategies.
+More broadly, Greg acts in private equity transactions for both founders and investors, raising venture and expansion capital and assisting entrepreneurs and investors with exit strategies.

 Founder exits and investment

 Advising Zoë Foster Blake and the co-founders of Go-To Skincare on their $89 million sale of 50.1% of their business to beauty and wellness company BWX; the Hair and Beauty Group on its sale of Australian Skin Clinics to Silk Laser Australia Ltd; Australian retail brand Clark Rubber, on the company’s sale to a group of investors; and Sushi Sushi, on the strategic investment by Odyssey Private Equity.